dataiscool/docu-crawler/README.md

 ### Content Migration
 Migrate content from one platform to another by converting HTML to Markdown.

-### SEO Tools
-Generate sitemaps and extract metadata for SEO optimization.

 ### Offline Documentation
 Create offline versions of online documentation for local access.